All Products

 Step 3: Schedule the ADB Spark SQL node

-1. Configure the scheduling properties for the ADB Spark SQL node.
+1. Configure scheduling properties for the ADB Spark SQL node.

-To run the task periodically, configure the following parameters in the Scheduling Policy section on the Properties tab.
-For more information about other parameters, see Node scheduling configuration.
+To run the node periodically, go to the Scheduling Settings pane on the right.
+In the Scheduling Policy section, configure the following parameters based on your business needs.
+For more information about other parameters, see Configure scheduling for a node.

 Parameter